Node-In-Layers/nil-core/README.md

 However, a system can define a different ModelFactory that can provide extended functionality by modifying the configuration file.
 You can change both the default ModelFactory that all models receive and the ModelFactory for specific Models.
 This is common in multiple datastore situations.

 Here is an example where `@node-in-layers/data` is used to provide a backend database, therefore overriding the default ModelFactory.
-The value is a namespace, that will exist with a services context, that has a `getModelProps(storeName: string)` function.
+The value is a namespace, that will exist with a services context, that has a `getModelProps(context: string)` function.

 ```javascript
 // /config.prod.mjs